Last Update: February 1, 2025

 Read Our Full Review Of The Bowflex Treadmill 22 Here

-Our pick for the best decline treadmill goes to none other than the Sole F85.
 The competition isn’t so steep (pun intended) when it comes to decline, but we think the F85 makes the best use of the decline feature.
 It also has an abundance of tech features we love.
 Additionally, the F85 is one of the best incline treadmills without subscription training content.
 There is a lot to love about the Sole F85.

 Sole F85 Treadmill